IARD System Frequently Asked Questions - Renewal Program

-Renewal statements will reflect the jurisdiction-related renewal fees and annual system processing fees for all representatives, branches and IA firms.
+Renewal statements will reflect the jurisdiction-related and annual system processing renewal fees for all firms, branches and representatives.
 Please refer to the IA Representative Fee Schedule, IA Firm Fee Schedule IA Representative System Processing Fees and the IARD Firm System Processing Fees web pages for additional information.

-Note: SEC-related fees are not collected during the annual Renewal Program.
+Note: SEC-related fees are not collected during this annual Renewal Program.
 See the IARD Firm System Processing Fees page for more information.

-4. I logged onto E-Bill to retrieve my firm's Preliminary Statement, but there wasn't one available.
+4. I logged in to E-Bill to retrieve my firm's Preliminary Statement, but there wasn't one available.
 Why doesn't my firm have a statement?

 FINRA only collects state/jurisdiction fees and FINRA fees through the Renewal Program.
-An approved state registration or notice filing status in Web CRD/IARD is required to generate a Preliminary Statement.
-If your firm had a 'Pending Approval' or another registration status other than ‘Approved’ in Web CRD/IARD as of 11 p.m., ET, Nov.
-9, 2018, then a Preliminary Statement was not generated for your firm.
+An approved firm IA state registration or notice filing status in CRD/IARD is required to generate a Preliminary Statement.
+If your firm had a ”Pending Approval” or another registration status other than ”Approved” in CRD/IARD as of 6 p.m.
+ET Nov.
+3, 2023, then a Preliminary Statement was not generated for your firm.
 However, a Final Statement will be generated for your firm if your firm becomes approved between Nov.
-11 and Dec.
-27, 2018.
+6 and Dec.
+26, 2023.
 If this should occur, your firm's renewal fees will be assessed and collected with your Final Statement, which will be available on Jan.
-2, 2019.
+2, 2024.
 SEC-registered firms that do not notice file or request exempt reporting status with a jurisdiction will not receive a renewal statement.

 5. What is the deadline for submitting payment of my Preliminary Statement?

-Full payment of your Preliminary Statement must post to your firm's Renewal Account by Dec.
-17, 2018, even if your firm intends to terminate additional IA representatives before Dec.
-31, 2018.
-Firms are encouraged to submit their electronic (i.e., E-Bill, wire transfer) payments no later than Dec.
-15 in order for payment to post to their Renewal Account by the Dec.
-17 deadline.
+Full payment of your Preliminary Statement must be posted to your firm's Renewal Account by Dec.
+11, 2023, even if your firm intends to terminate additional IA registrations before Dec.
+31, 2023.
+Firms should submit their electronic (e.g., E-Bill, wire transfer) payments no later than Dec.
+6 for payment to post to their Renewal Account by the Dec.
+11 deadline.